yarnpkg/website/README.md

 $ gem install bundler
 ```

-And then:
+And then after it:

 ```sh
 $ make
 ```

-Or:
+Or you can do:

 ```sh
 $ make install
 $ make serve
 ```

-On Windows, `make` is not available, so you need to execute `bundle` and `jekyll` directly:
+On Windows, `make` is not available, so you need to execute `bundle` and `jekyll` directly on the windows:

 ```sh
 bundle install